UP/Start Competition 2021 FAQ

 Is there a minimum or maximum number of team members required?

 No, you can compete solo or as a team with as many team members as you’d like.
-The team lead must meet the competition eligibility and be active in the project.
+The team lead must meet the competition eligibility and be active and equal in the project.

 What is the prize?